Which Rachael Ray Nutrish Wet Recipes Get

-|Dry Matter Basis||41%||18%||33%|
+|Dry Matter Basis||41%||23%||28%|

-|Calorie Weighted Basis||35%||38%||28%|
+|Calorie Weighted Basis||33%||44%||23%|

 The first ingredient in this dog food is chicken broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common finding in many canned products.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The second ingredient is chicken.
+The third ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.
+Both beef and chicken are naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient is dried egg product, a dehydrated form of shell-free eggs.
+The next ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

-The fifth ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.
+The sixth ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.

-And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the meat content of this dog food.